 How They Pay: Payment can be withdrawn in any form SimpleFX supports.
-This includes Bitcoin, various other cryptocurrencies, bank transfer and credit cards.
+This includes Bitcoin, various other cryptocurrencies, bank transfers, and credit cards.
 Payments can take from 24 hours to 10 days, depending on the method.

 The Company: SimpleFX was registered in 2015, even though the company was founded the year prior.
 Despite this, they do not appear to be currently regulated.
 In a 2017 post, they mention that they hope to do so eventually but are being hindered by the time and expense involved.
 They also have limited transparency on their site.

 Reviews: Reviews for the service are mixed.
 There are many positive reviews.
 But, a decent number of people have had issues as well, including having their accounts wiped and trades being considered invalid.
 Many of these people were experienced traders as well, suggesting that SimpleFX may not be reliable.